KingQino/E-CVRP/docs/algorithms.md

 Max Evals = 25,000 * pz
 ```

 where `pz` is the number of depots, customers, and charging stations.
-A complete evaluation has time complexity `O(n^2)`.
 Accessing an arc weight contributes a fractional evaluation budget of `1 / pz`.

 ### Max Time